aigc-apps/EasyAnimate/scripts/README_TRAIN_REWARD.md

 We explore the Reward Backpropagation technique <sup>[1](#ref1) [2](#ref2)</sup> to optimized the generated videos by [EasyAnimateV5](https://github.com/aigc-apps/EasyAnimate/tree/main/easyanimate) for better alignment with human preferences.
 We provide pre-trained models (i.e. LoRAs) along with the training script.
 You can use these LoRAs to enhance the corresponding base model as a plug-in or train your own reward LoRA.

+> [!NOTE]
+> For EasyAnimateV5.1, we have merged the reward LoRAs into the base model.
+Please use the base model directly.

 - [Enhance EasyAnimate with Reward Backpropagation (Preference Optimization)](#enhance-easyanimate-with-reward-backpropagation-preference-optimization)
   - [Demo](#demo)
     - [EasyAnimateV5-12b-zh-InP](#easyanimatev5-12b-zh-inp)